Gabrielcefetzada/Gabrielcefetzada/README.md

  # Hello !
- # I'm 18 years old, i'm a Brazilian Computer Networking Student and currently working as Front-End developer at Mestria.
+ # I'm a Brazilian Computer Networking Student and currently working as Front-End developer at Mestria.

  # Languages and another stuff that i'am studing in nowadays: